 Teething can begin when an infant is only a few months old.
-"Children get 20 teeth in the first two years or so," says Dr. Steven Antone of Northeast Pediatric Associates in Rochester Hills.
+“Children get 20 teeth in the first two years or so,” says Dr. Steven Antone of Northeast Pediatric Associates in Rochester Hills.
 And all those burgeoning teeth can cause discomfort for your baby – and the need to soothe sore gums.

 But what can you do for two-plus years if Orajel and teething tabs just aren’t cutting it?

 Teething babies love to chew stuff.
 They’ll put just about anything in their mouths – toys, food, fingers, whatever’s available.

 Discover the top 10 signs that your baby is teething.

 “A pacifier or wet cold washcloth are very useful to help babies who need to chew,” Antone says.
 Parents can buy teething rings, rattles, blankies and more, but “make sure that the material is durable enough and doesn’t have the possibility of small parts that a baby or young child could choke on,” he advises.

 Chewing chilled goodies helps relieve aching teeth and gums.
 “Frozen teething toys were my kids’ favorite,” says Erin Rohlfing of Oxford.
 Refrigerated or frozen fruit such as bananas, blueberries and peeled apples work well, too.
 Place small fruit pieces in a mesh food feeder and let your baby gum away.

 If your little one has sore gums, why not massage them?
 Just make sure you wash your hands thoroughly and work gently.
 Antone cautions parents not to massage too aggressively, stop if the child is uncomfortable or if you notice any bleeding or bruising.